The Retiree’s Guide to Starting a Side Hustle

 - TaskRabbit: If you’re skilled around the house, TaskRabbit can connect you with local folks who need help with yard work, home improvements, moving, furniture assembly, and more.

-- Amazon Delivery: Amazon is a household name, and their two-hour Prime Now delivery service is popping up in cities all over the country.
+- Amazon Delivery: Amazon is a household name, and its two-hour Prime Now delivery service is popping up in cities all over the country.
 If grab-and-go is your style, check out their job openings in your area.

 Use This Loophole